great01-cyber/hows-whys.education/README.md

 It is repetitive
 Doesn't challenge the brain

+Rote learning "as the mechanical memorisation of information without consideration of its meaning or practical application."
+Despite it's utility in enabling short-term recall for exams, contemporary research increasingly demonstartes that rote learning is ill=situed to culovate hihger=order congntive skills.
+Studies in cognitive cognitive psychology highlight how reliance on memorisation retricts students' ability to engage in critical analysis, synt

 Hows & Whys is a curriculum‑aligned, reasoning‑focused educational platform designed to strengthen students’ conceptual understanding across subjects in the UK curriculum.
 The system addresses a well‑documented gap in contemporary schooling: students often demonstrate factual recall but struggle to articulate coherent explanations of how and why phenomena occur.
 This limitation affects attainment, transfer of knowledge, and long‑term retention.